-The summer before freshmen year of college is busy.
+The summer before freshman year of college is busy.
 Once a college decision is made, you can expect a steady stream of communications from your child’s soon-to-be school, loaded with various to-dos and deadlines.
 Here’s a short list of forms that’ll probably come your way.

 Living on campus?
 Fill out residence life forms